 How much does medical treatment cost in Germany?

-Understanding the medical procedure costs is just one piece of the puzzle when seeking treatment abroad.
+Understanding the medical procedure costs is just one piece of the puzzle when seeking treatment in Germany.
 To plan your budget, you also need to think about things like transport, accommodation, insurance coverage, and those pesky (and often unwelcome) additional fees that sometimes occur.

-Here are all the costs you need to be prepared for when thinking about having a medical procedure performed in Germany:
+Here are all the costs you need to be prepared for when thinking about getting a medical treatment in Germany:

 Medical Procedure Costs